sepuckett86/react/gmindertest/README.md

 `npm install`

-Edit line of code in `/gmindertest/src/util/Gminder.js` containing `const baseUrl` to reflect your local server ip address that is running the php backend.
+Edit line of code in `gmindertest/src/util/Gminder.js` and `gmindertest/src/util/Prompt.js` containing `const baseUrl` to reflect your local server ip address that is running the php backend.

 Within `gmindertest` directory, type